 In September 2016 the Council began an inquiry into ethical issues raised by genome editing as an emerging biomedical technology that could influence inherited characteristics in human beings.
-We will publish a report making recommendations for policy and practice in early 2018.
+We will publish a report making recommendations for policy and practice in summer 2018.

 The potential development of genome editing applications in human reproduction was one of the areas identified as requiring urgent ethical scrutiny in our 2016 report Genome editing: an ethical inquiry.

 Human reproductive applications are probably the most talked about potential application of genome editing technologies and raise some of the most complex ethical concerns.
 Concerns have been stirred by reports of research in China to correct disease-causing genetic mutations in non-viable embryos in 2015 and the granting, by the Human Fertilisation and Embryology Authority (HFEA), of a licence to allow genome editing of embryos in the UK February 2016.